Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-sign-in/README.md

 * A modern web browser.
 * An **Azure AD** tenant.
 For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
 * A user account in your **Azure AD** tenant.
+>This sample will not work with a **personal Microsoft account**.
+If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample

 ### Step 1: Clone or download this repository